Jon Provost: Life and career

 Provost was born in Los Angeles.
 At the age of four, Provost was cast in the film The Country Girl (1954), starring Bing Crosby and Grace Kelly.
 He then appeared in Back from Eternity (1956) with Anita Ekberg and Escapade in Japan (1957), with Teresa Wright, Cameron Mitchell, and an unknown and uncredited Clint Eastwood.

 In 1957, Provost won the role of Timmy Martin in the CBS television series Lassie.
 He joined the show at the top of the fourth season as co-star with Tommy Rettig, Jan Clayton, and George Cleveland.
 Midway through the season, George Cleveland died and Rettig and Clayton departed.
 The show was revamped to focus on Provost as Timmy.
-The following year, he met June Lockhart on the set, who would play his mother, Ruth Martin, and would remain close friends.
+The following year, he met June Lockhart on the set, who would play his mother, Ruth Martin, and would remain close friends until her death on October 23, 2025.
+Provost is the last surviving regular cast member of that revamped series.
 On December 25, 1958, Provost and Lassie were holiday guests on NBC's The Ford Show, Starring Tennessee Ernie Ford.

 For seven seasons, 1957–1964, audiences grew to love Timmy and his adventures with Lassie.
 Timmy's canine companion was played by three dogs that were all descendants of Pal, the original Lassie from the MGM films: Pal's son Lassie Jr. and his grandsons Baby and Spook.
-In a 2014 interview, Provost said: "I worked with Baby for five years straight.
+In a 2014 interview, Provost said, "I worked with Baby for five years straight.
 Obviously, he and I really bonded.
 He was my favorite and I also thought he was the most intelligent of the ones I worked with.
 They were all great dogs."